 Where to start investing or saving?

-If you want to place your money into a bank, then you’re going to do well to see a 1% return with today’s rates and it will take you far longer to reach your target.
-One day, we may see better returns with rates being around 10% back in the 80s and 90s.
+If you want to place your money into a bank, you will do well to see a 3% return with today’s interest rates, and it will take you far longer to reach your target.
+One day, we may see better returns, with rates being around 10% back in the 80s and 90s.
 But until then, investing will often see better returns.

 And there are plenty of options out there to consider.